Pampas grass (Cortaderia species)

 Successful weed control relies on follow up after the initial efforts.
 This means looking for and killing regrowth or new seedlings.
 Using a combination of control methods is usually more successful.

-• control seedlings as soon as they appear control plants before they set seed as plants can produce up to 100,000 seeds per flower head
+If possible, control plants before they set seed as plants can produce up to 100,000 seeds per flower head.

 Pasture management